webplatform/docs/concepts/programming/javascript/core_objects/index.md

 ===Understanding length===

 At the implementation level, JavaScript's arrays actually store their elements as standard object properties, using the array index as the property name.
 The <code>length</code> property is special; it always returns the index of the last element.
-Remember, Javascript Array indexs are 0-based: they start at 0, not 1.
+Remember, Javascript Array indexes are 0-based: they start at 0, not 1.
 This means that the <code><code>length</code></code> property will be one more than the highest index stored in the array:

  var cats = [];
  cats[30] = ['Dusty'];